sahilansari189/Cerebro/README.md

 ## Features

 - Home Screen: Landing page with an overview of the app's features and navigation options.
-- Appointment Screen: Allows users to schedule appointments with mental health professionals or therapists using Chatbot.
+- Chatbot Screen: Allows users to schedule Chatbots with mental health professionals or therapists using Chatbot.
 - Articles Screen: Provides access to mental health-related articles, blogs, and news.
 - Login/Register Screen: Allows users to sign in or register with their email and password or social media accounts.
 - User Profile Screen: Displays user information and allows them to edit their profiles, change their passwords, or delete their accounts.